ClosedBusinessRound 27

 Who Can Apply

 CRC grant applications are open to all industry sectors, research disciplines and community sectors.
-To be eligible, applicants must submit an application from a group that has agreed to collaborate; have at least three Australian industry organisations and two Australian research organisations in the collaboration; show they can at least match the grant funding sought through cash and/or in-kind contributions; if successful, establish the CRC as an incorporated company limited by guarantee; and propose a medium to long term industry-led collaborative research project aimed at solving industry-identified problems and improving the competitiveness, productivity and sustainability of Australian industries.
-The project must include an industry-focused education and training program, including a PhD program, implement strategies to build R&D capacity within SMEs, and deploy research outputs and encourage take-up by industry.
-Applications must also include a declaration from the required number of partners on the template provided.
+To be eligible, applicants must submit an application from a group that has agreed to collaborate; have at least three Australian industry organisations and two Australian research organisations in the collaboration; show they can at least match the grant funding through cash and/or in-kind contributions; if successful, establish the CRC as an incorporated company limited by guarantee; be a medium to long term industry-led collaborative research project aimed at solving industry-identified problems and improving the competitiveness, productivity and sustainability of Australian industries; include an industry-focused education and training program including, but not limited to, a PhD program; implement strategies to build R&D capacity within SMEs; and deploy research outputs and encourage take-up by industry.
+Applications must also include declarations from the required number of partners using the provided template.

 What's Funded